CV help

 - Specifically detail what it is you want to do - "I am looking for a job as a ... in the field of ..."

-- Be different for each application!
-You should make it specific to the job and the employer
+- Be different for each application.
+Ensure you make it specific to the job and the employer and do not use a generic profile that can be utilised for every CV you send out.

-For your first graduate CV, your education will be of high importance.
-Write your education in reverse chronological order (so start with university).
-The employer wants a snapshot of you as an academic in this section - not a summary of 15 years' worth of your school reports!
+Write your education in reverse chronological order, so start with your university degree.
+The employer wants a snapshot of you as an academic in this section - not a summary of 15 years' worth of your school reports.
 Focus on your university grades, specialisation and extra-curricular experiences to start with.
-A term that is often used in relation to the graduate employment market is 'transferable skills' - this is your time to throw light on those skills which might include leadership, project management, communication and presentation skills.
+A term that is often used in relation to the graduate employment market is 'transferable skills' and this section is where you need to throw light on those skills which might include leadership, project management, communication and presentation skills.
 Essentially the education section should contain:

 - The dates you attended each establishment